evonnec/data-code-challenge2/README.md

 Once you are confident you have correctly implemented the logic to produce the DataFrames illustrated in Table-2 and Table-3 above, proceed to part 2.

 ### Part 2
-Re-implement the logic used to produce Table-2 from Part 1 above.
+Re-implement the logic used to produce Table-2 & Table-3 from Part 1 above.
 However, this time you may not use the the `pandas` `merge` or `join` functions.
 Instead, you must use SQL to perform any join logic or reshaping of the data.

 ### Part 3

 There is an additional, more comprehensive formulary dataset contained in the `formulary` database table.
 This table has the same structure as the `test_formulary` table, except it contains a few extra columns (which may be ignored) and many more formularies, each of which contains many more drugs.
 The target formulary for this part of the exercise is now `formulary_id = '00022170'`.
+For each of the exercises below, print out the amount of time it takes for the code to execute.
-Reuse your previously implemented logic to produce the same calculations for the average tier differences as described in parts (A) and (B) from Part 1 on the `formulary` table.
+* (A) Reuse your previously implemented logic to produce the same calculations for the average tier differences as described in parts (A) and (B) from Part 1 on the `formulary` table.
+* (B) Reuse your previously implemented logic to produce the same calculations for the average tier differences as described in parts (A) and (B) from Part 2 on the `formulary` table.